quantio/1010macro-external-dev-template/README.md

 ```

 #### E2e_tests task
-Runs all "end to end" tests (*.e2e.spec.js) for the app deployed into 1010data platform.
+Runs all End-to-End tests (*.e2e.spec.js) for the app deployed into 1010data platform.
 These tests use selenium.

 To run:
 ```